OptimalBits/bull/REFERENCE.md

   backoffStrategies: {}; // A set of custom backoff strategies keyed by name.
   drainDelay: number = 5; // A timeout for when the queue is in drained state (empty waiting for jobs).
   isSharedChildPool: boolean = false; // enables multiple queues on the same instance of child pool to share the same instance.
-}
+  initChildPool: boolean = false // enables childPool class to be initialized in constructor }
 ```